bw2/ConfigArgParse/CONTRIBUTING.rst

 Contributing to ConfigArgParse
 ------------------------------

-What can you do
+What you can do
 ~~~~~~~~~~~~~~~

 If you like the project and think you could help with making it better, there are many ways you can do it:

 - Create an issue to report a bug or suggest a new feature
 - Triage old issues that need a refresh
-- Implement existing issues
+- Implement fixes for existing issues
 - Help with improving the documentation
 - Spread the word about the project to your colleagues, friends, blogs or any other channels
 - Any other things you could imagine